 The Company is engaged in the business of providing financing programs, primarily to purchasers of used cars and light trucks who meet the Company's credit standards but who do not meet the credit standards of traditional lenders, such as banks and credit unions, because of the customer's credit history, job instability, the age of the vehicle being financed, or some other factor(s).
-Unlike traditional lenders, which look primarily to the credit history of the borrower in making lending decisions and typically finance new automobiles, the Company is willing to purchase Contracts for purchases made by borrowers who do not have a good credit history and for older model and high-mileage automobiles.
+Unlike lenders that look primarily to the credit history of the borrower in making lending decisions, typically financing new automobiles, the Company is willing to purchase Contracts for purchases made by borrowers who do not have a good credit history and for older model and high-mileage automobiles.
 In making decisions regarding the purchase of a particular Contract, the Company considers the following factors related to the borrower: current income; credit history; history in making installment payments for automobiles; current and prior job status; and place and length of residence.
 In addition, the Company examines its prior experience with Contracts purchased from the dealer from which the Company is purchasing the Contract, and the value of the automobile in relation to the purchase price and the term of the Contract.

-As of the date of this Annual Report on Form 10-K, the Company's automobile finance programs are conducted in 15 states through a total of 50 branch offices located in the states of Florida, Georgia, Ohio, Illinois, Indiana, Kentucky, Missouri, North Carolina, Alabama, South Carolina, Tennessee, Michigan, Kansas, Pennsylvania, and Wisconsin.
-The Company acquires Contracts in Wisconsin using the underwriting staff of the Charlotte, North Carolina branch location.
-As of March 31, 2019, the Company had non-exclusive agreements with approximately 4,500 dealers, of which approximately 1,400 were active, for the purchase of individual Contracts that meet the Company's financing criteria.
+As of the date of this Annual Report, the Company's automobile finance programs are conducted in 16 states through a total of 43 branch offices located in the states of Florida, Georgia, Ohio, Illinois, Indiana, Kentucky, Missouri, North Carolina, Alabama, South Carolina, Tennessee, Michigan, Kansas, Pennsylvania, Nevada, and Wisconsin (Nevada and Wisconsin are expansion states with no local branch office).
+The Company acquires Contracts in Nevada and Wisconsin through its virtual expansion office operations based in the Charlotte, North Carolina branch location.
+As of March 31, 2020, the Company had non-exclusive agreements with approximately 11,400 dealers, of which approximately 8,700 were active, for the purchase of individual Contracts that meet the Company's financing criteria.
 The Company considers a dealer agreement to be active if the Company has purchased a Contract thereunder in the last six months.
 Each dealer agreement requires the dealer to originate Contracts in accordance with the Company's guidelines.
 Once a Contract is purchased by the Company, the dealer is no longer involved in the relationship between the Company and the borrower, other than through the existence of limited representations and warranties of the dealer in favor of the Company.